swanderley/terraform-aws-github-runner/README.md

 Permission are managed on several places.
 Below the most important ones.
 For details check the Terraform sources.

-- The GitHub App requires access to actions and publish `check_run` events to AWS.
+- The GitHub App requires access to actions and publish `workflow_job` events to the AWS webhook (API gateway).
 - The scale up lambda should have access to EC2 for creating and tagging instances.
 - The scale down lambda should have access to EC2 to terminate instances.